A 35,000-year-old stone ax discovered in northern Australia is the oldest known tool with ground edges, researchers reported on Saturday (Nov. 6).

 The ax was found 25 miles (40 kilometers) from the quarry where the rock was sourced, the researchers report in the December issue of the journal Australian Archaeology.

-Before grinding tools, axes would have been less efficient, as bumps and other rough patches would have created friction, impeding cutting of the wood, said David Bruno, a Monash University archaeologist and a member of the team that made the discovery.
+Before grounding tools, axes would have been less efficient, as bumps and other rough patches would have created friction, impeding cutting of the wood, said David Bruno, a Monash University archaeologist and a member of the team that made the discovery.

 "In this sense edge grinding is a significant technological innovation that increases the efficiency of the tool," Bruno told LiveScience.
 "It is a technological innovation on par with the invention of the bow and arrow."